MimisLovesToProgram/CI-Docker_with_Word_Hidder/README.md

 **Word Hidder**

-Word Hidder is a very simple project that hides a Greek or English word in a mess of random characters of the word's language, built solely with the intention to illustrate the use of CI using GitHub Actions.
+Word Hidder is a very simple project that hides a Greek or English word in a mess of random characters of the word's language, built solely with the intention to illustrate the use of CI using GitHub Actions, and Docker.

 The project consists of:
 - *WordHidder.py:* The project's word hidding script, performing the actions mentioned above.